 So, you want to get better at climbing?
 Whether you’re a recent convert or seasoned veteran, welcome to the club.

 Climbing, always a fringe sport in comparison to, say, running, cycling, or swimming, has not historically had scientific backing for even the most basic training protocols.
 Hangboard routines?
 Endurance laps?
 These exercises make intuitive sense but have long lacked research-driven nuance.
 Luckily, be it due to the growing indoor industry, climbing’s Olympic inclusion, or the collective prayers of our cultish community, this is quickly changing.
-Over the course of the past decade the pace of publication of climbing-related research has quickened from a trickle to a torrent, and it’s about time that all of us tuned in.
+Over the past decade, the pace of publication of climbing-related research has quickened from a trickle to a torrent, and it’s about time that all of us tuned in.

 This article series aims to review present knowledge and current training protocols with an aim to help young guns and old chuffers alike get the most out of their climbing.
 Psyched?
 Us too!